e-perl-NOAA/build-admb-ss3-docker/README.md

 - For example, my home directory on my windows is /c/Users/elizabeth.gugliotti.
 I have my ss3-test-models repo stored under /c/Users/elizabeth.gugliotti/Documents/github_repos/stock-synthesis/ss3-test-models.
 I could just write this as $HOME/Documents/github_repos/stock-synthesis/ss3-test-models.
 On my mac, which is where I typically use docker it's slightly different
 - This method also assumes that you have already gone through the step to [connect to GitHub](#connect-to-github) on your local machine so that you have a .gitconfig file to mount on the container and automatically be able to connect to GitHub.
 This step is not necessary and you can always [connect to GitHub](#connect-to-github) once in the container.

+#### Locally
-- Run the following in a terminal:
+- After cloning the ss3-test-models repo or using model files on your local machine (changing the location and name after $HOME/ to where your model files are), run the following in a terminal:
   ```
   docker run \
    -it \